This communication skills course for managers will:

 You Helped Me: Let Me Help You

 Growing influence is tied to walking the talk, growing people’s skills, and helping others get what they want.
 In this part of the program, we will explore the importance of opportunity finding and empowerment and how those two elements can increase a manager’s sphere of influence.
-Next, managers will consider their direct reports and the specific actions they should take grow their influence with each when returning to the workplace.
+Next, managers will consider their direct reports and the specific actions they should take to grow their influence with each when returning to the workplace.

 Being Open to Influence: Growing Yourself and Growing Your Circle

 Top influencers spend time growing and nurturing their networks.
-They understand that to people are the critical element in growing their reach.
+They understand that people are the critical element in growing their reach.
 This portion of the program looks at professional networks and their role in the influencing process.

 Influencing from the Keyboard: Top Tips for Written Communication